 Source of the translations: H.S.J.
-Thackeray, Josephus: The Life.
-Against Apion, LCL (Cambridge, MA: Harvard University Press, 1926), public domain, modernized and thoroughly adapted and revised by Harland based on the Greek.
+Thackeray and R. Marcus, Josephus, volumes 1-7; LCL (Cambridge, MA: HUP, 1926-43), public domain (Thackeray passed away in 1930, Marcus passed away in 1956, and copyright not renewed), modernized and thoroughly adapted and revised by Harland based on the Greek.
 Clifford H. More, Tacitus: The Histories, LCL (Cambridge, MA: HUP, 1931), public domain (copyright not renewed), adapted and modernized by Harland.

 [Manetho (ca. 300 BCE) on migrations to and/or from Egypt, according to Josephos]